creme332/Rainbow-SnakeGame-AI/README.md

   - Snake.cpp
   - GameSnake.cpp

-Put header files and source files in the same directory.
+Put header files and source files in the same directory then compile.

 # How to play (Single player mode) #
 Use W-A-S-D keys to move snake while avoiding walls and collecting food.
 (Caps lock of keyboard should be OFF)